AANB05091U The Anthropology of Migration, Introductory Course

 Competences: Demonstrate how relevant research questions relate to empirical settings.

-MSc students: 500 pages obligatory literature + 200 pages of literature chosen by students.
+BSc students and MSc students: 500 pages obligatory literature

 The students will be organized in feedback groups, where part of the learning will be to receive feedback from fellow classmates.